 Aroostook County Man Pleads Guilty to Federal Drug Charge

-BANGOR, Maine: A Presque Isle man pleaded guilty in federal court today to conspiring to distribute and possess with intent to distribute methamphetamine, U.S. Attorney Halsey B. Frank announced.
+BANGOR, Maine: A Caribou man pleaded guilty in federal court today to conspiring to distribute and possess with intent to distribute methamphetamine, Acting U.S. Attorney Donald E. Clark announced.

-According to court records, between July 2018 and May 2019, Joel Strother, a/k/a “Jody,” 41, and other members of the conspiracy obtained methamphetamine in western and southern states from sources in Mexico.
-Strother personally made trips to Georgia, Arizona, California and Mexico to obtain methamphetamine, and also recruited and directed others to participate in similar trips.
-Once they transported the methamphetamine back to Maine, Strother and his co-conspirators distributed the drugs in Aroostook County and other parts of central and northern Maine.
-Strother also recruited and directed others to distribute the drugs.
+According to court records, between approximately July 2018 and May 2019, members of a conspiracy obtained methamphetamine in western and southern states from sources in Mexico.
+Nathan Corbin, 29, and his co-conspirators then distributed the drugs in Aroostook County and other parts of central and northern Maine.

-Strother faces between 10 years and life in prison and a fine of up to $10 million.
-He also faces between five years and a lifetime of supervised release.
+Corbin faces up to 20 years in prison and a fine of up to $1 million.
+He also faces between three years and a lifetime of supervised release.
 He will be sentenced after the completion of a presentence investigation report by the U.S. Probation Office.